agordeevw/csc_gordeev_cpp/lab2-Streams/README.md

 ## Building

-To build:
+To build, run following command from the project root directory:

 ```
-mkdir build
-cd build
-cmake .. -DBUILD_TESTS=ON
-cmake --build .
+mkdir build && cd build && cmake .. -DBUILD_TESTS=ON && cmake --build . && cd ..
 ```

 ## Executing

 Compiled binaries will be stored in bin folder.
+These binaries include two executables:

 * Example - some examples of usage.
 * StreamTests - self-explanatory.